 How do I order my academic attire?

 You DO NOT to place an order for your attire.
-By submitting your undergraduate response form, attire is ordered for you.
-You simply purchase your cap and gown at the bookstore beginning June 3, 2013.
-Included with your purchase of attire, the bookstore will provide you with a Commencement packet including: 6 Commencement Tickets for ground level seating, two parking passes - one for the graduating student and one for guests, your "name-to-be-read" card, and additional instructions.
+By submitting your Undergraduate Response Form, attire is ordered for you.
+You simply purchase your cap and gown at the bookstore beginning May 30, 2016.
+Included with your purchase of attire, the bookstore will provide you with a Commencement packet including: six (6) Commencement tickets for ground level seating, two parking passes - one for the graduating student and one for guests, your "name-to-be-read" card, and additional instructions.

 How many people can I invite to the ceremony?

-Graduates each receive 6 Commencement tickets for ground level seating when they purchase their attire in the bookstore.
+Graduates each receive six (6) Commencement tickets for ground level seating when they purchase their attire in the bookstore.
 General seating in the bleachers is available in the stadium for non-ticket holders.

 No rehearsal is scheduled.
 When you purchase your academic attire, you will receive an envelope which contains:

 - Information and instructions on how the ceremony will proceed.
 This information is quite detailed, please read it carefully.